Click on any picture for more information.

 A full-length musical by Ben Bonnema & Arianna Rose

 It’s telling that nearly every adaptation of J.M.
 Barrie’s novel “Peter and Wendy” was retitled “Peter Pan.”
 Women, fictional or not, are often swept aside in favor of their male counterparts.
-Having just survived four years of an administration that attacked women’s rights, we believe it’s more important than ever to tell stories that center women—women who discover their own agency and choose their own happiness.
+It’s more important than ever to tell stories that center women—women who discover their own agency and choose their own happiness.
 THE LOST GIRL is just such a story.
-Despite the Edwardian norms she was raised in, Wendy finds the strength to stand up to her brother and protect her daughter, even joining the burgeoning Suffragette movement.
+Taking place 25 years after neverland in 1909 London, Wendy is a young widow with a nine year old daughter.
+Despite the Edwardian norms she was raised in, Wendy finds the strength to stand up to her brother and protect her daughter Jane, even joining the burgeoning Suffragette movement.
 She goes from hoping that Peter will come back and fix everything to understanding that she has control over her destiny.
 If little girls today are raised with such stories, perhaps our world can become a bit more equitable and bend closer towards justice.

-A full- length musical for 12 women (plus optional additional ensemble) by Amy Engelhardt and Arianna Rose.
+A COLLECTIBLE SENSATION is a full-length musical for 12 women (plus optional additional ensemble) by Amy Engelhardt and Arianna Rose.
 An adaptation of the full-length play “The Equivalent of Sensation” by Arianna Rose.

 At the night before the unveiling of the million-dollar renovation of their renowned Cone Collection at the Baltimore Museum of Art, long dead sisters Etta and Claribel Cone suddenly materialize.
 "Family friend" Gertrude Stein and her paramour Alice Toklas (equally dead) also pop up, uninvited (much to Etta’s dismay).